 But don’t think that little things don’t matter!
 It just takes a bit of effort to go a long distance.
 Here you can find some tips on Green Living and How to Change your Career to make your life a little greener, too.

 When you’re intending to buy a new computer, take into account that a laptop is wiser.
-A laptop saves space, goes anyplace and needs five time less energy than a desktop computer.
+A laptop saves space, goes any place and needs five times less energy than a desktop computer.

 Rather than sending your old rugs and carpets to the garbage dump, seek advice from your community animal shelter to find out if they could use your old carpets.
-A lot of things, from old towels to blankets and sheets, all this sort of articles will be appreciated.
+A lot of things, from old towels to blankets and sheets, all these sorts of articles will be appreciated.

 Start out a plan where you, together with your community, buy in volume and share the surplus with friends and family.
-All contributors will certainly save money, and make substantial reductions regarding packaging, transportation, and expenses for gasoline.
+All contributors will certainly save money and make substantial reductions regarding packaging, transportation, and expenses for gasoline.
 Colleges should be taking the lead to energy reduction and, to be honest, most have taken giant steps in the right direction over the last few years.

 Bring your own multiple-use coffee mug every time you going to get coffee.
-Just think of the amount of paper cups that won’t be ending up in landfills, and you’ll save trees.
+Just think of the number of paper cups that won’t be ending up in landfills, and you’ll save trees.

 The strength of one: in case every U.S. household replaces only one standard light bulb with an Energy Saving bulb, together we would preserve enough power to light a 3 million house for a year.